andersonfpcorrea/Chirpy/README.md

 ### Chirp Endpoints

 - POST /api/chirps: Create a new chirp
-- GET /api/chirps: Get all chirps (with optional sorting and filtering by user ID)
+- GET /api/chirps: Get all chirps (with optional sorting)
 - GET /api/chirps/{id}: Get a specific chirp by ID
 - DELETE /api/chirps/{id}: Delete a chirp by ID